 We are responsible for preparing the Australian Paralympic Summer and Winter Teams for the Paralympic Games, which we have done successfully since 1990.
 At the London 2012 Paralympic Games, Australia was placed fifth on the gold medal tally with 32 gold, 23 silver and 30 bronze medals out of 164 countries.

-We help identify potential Paralympians through the Paralympic Talent Search Program and assist athletes to prepare for competition by providing funding for coaching, equipment and travel in the lead up to the Summer and Winter Paralympic Games.
+We work with our National Federation partners to help identify potential Paralympians and assist athletes to prepare for competition by providing funding for coaching, equipment and travel in the lead up to the Summer and Winter Paralympic Games.

 Our partnerships with governments, business, national sporting organisations and disability groups are critical to delivering a successful Paralympic Team to the Games.